Skip to content

 International Students

-International applicants are welcome to apply to the new full-time option, the Master of Science in Regulatory Affairs Applied.
+International applicants are welcome to apply to the full-time option, the Master of Science in Regulatory Affairs Applied.
 You are considered an international applicant if you are not a U.S. citizen, immigrant or permanent resident.
 International applicants must meet all admission requirements for the program.

 Visa Status